Saddle-to-Saddle Dynamics Explains A Simplicity Bias Across Neural Network Architectures: Additional Related Work

 \cite{hu20surprising} showed that two-layer nonlinear networks from a particular symmetric initialization have similar dynamics to a linear model on the input in the early phase of training.
 Because the network outputs zero for any input at their symmetric initialization, their analysis is related to our analysis of linear network near small initialization (\cref{sec:dynamics-1st}).
 Our \cref{thm:lin-align} also leverages the fact that the network output is close to zero and the dynamics is approximately linear in the weights.

 \cite{kunin25agf} proposed an algorithmic framework to capture staircase learning curves in two-layer networks.
 We go beyond the algorithmic level by presenting a theoretical framework that analyzes embedded fixed points, invariant manifolds, and two different timescale separation mechanisms.
 We complement their work by addressing the question of why gradient descent dynamics behaves similarly to their algorithm.
 Further, our results on fixed points and invariant manifolds are not limited to two-layer networks; they apply to deep networks defined by \cref{eq:general-layer}.
-We also illuminate two distinct mechanisms for saddle-to-saddle dynamics depending on the architecture, i.e., the timescale separation between directions or units.
+We also disentangle data-induced and initialization-induced saddle-to-saddle dynamics, and show that the former leads to low-rank weights while the latter leads to sparse weights.
 These two mechanisms were not distinguished in prior literature.

-\cite{ziyin25symmetry} proposed a general hypothesis that learning dynamics is symmetry-to-symmetry.
+\cite{ziyin25symmetry} proposed a hypothesis that learning dynamics is generally symmetry-to-symmetry.
 The saddle-to-saddle dynamics in our work is related to permutation symmetry between the units.
-Our work makes a theoretical case for their hypothesis and clarifies the conditions under which saddle-to-saddle dynamics occurs.
+Our work makes a theoretical case for their hypothesis and identifies the conditions under which saddle-to-saddle dynamics occurs.